 All students participate in the School Swimming Program with students participating in either Term 1 or Term 4.
 Our students swim at Zillmere State School.

 The school holds Swimming, Cross Country and Athletic Carnivals for the different year levels.
 We believe that the children gain a great understanding of who they are as a person when they are a part of a team and we like to give all children the opportunity to represent our school.
-We offer before and after school training for swimming, fitness and athletic events as we see the benefits in developing their skills, fitness and confidence as an individual person and as part of a team.

 Children can be selected for the Zone 6 Catholic Schools Competition in Swimming, Cross Country and Athletics where we participate against other local catholic schools.
 Being part of a school representative team teaches children to work together as a team and to experience the joy of winning and learning how to be a gracious loser.